Kadiku/Personal-Financial-Summary-2024/README.md

 - Current balance and monthly trends.
 - Budget adherence and savings progress.
 - Total monthly expenses and income.

+## Files In Repo
+- Converted statement of Account.xlsx : The original dateset gotten from the bank and converted to excel worksheet.
+- FirstBank Statement of Account.xlsx : Cleaned dataset used for analysis and visualization.
+- Personal Finance Summary.pbix: PowerBi file containing the visualizations.
+- Personal Financial Summary Dashboard.png: Image snippet of the dashboard

 ## Installation
 1. Clone this repository: